rochelleterman/PS239T/07_APIs/01_lecture-slides.md

 * take on a variety of formats

-* majority adhere to a particular style known as **Reperesentational State Transfer** or **REST**
+* majority adhere to a particular style known as **Representational State Transfer** or **REST**

-* "RESTful" APIs are conveinent because we can use them to query databases using URLs
+* "RESTful" APIs are convenient because we can use them to query databases using URLs

 RESTful Web APIs are All Around You...
 ========================================================